-Bridget serves as a strategic researcher for EAB’s four-year partner institutions across North America.
-Since joining the EAB research team in 2017, Bridget has worked with Presidents, Chiefs of Staff, Chief Business Officers, and Professional and Adult Education executives.
-Bridget’s past research focused on topics such as administrative transformation, program development, and market trends.
-Bridget currently works with Presidents and Chiefs of Staff on strategy, planning, and overcoming the barriers silos produce at colleges and universities.
+Bridget serves as a strategic researcher for EAB’s four-year partner institutions.
+Since joining the EAB research team in 2017, Bridget has worked with Provosts, career services leaders, international engagement leaders, and other executives across the university.
+Bridget’s past research focused on topics such as virtual employer engagement, international partnerships, program development, and market trends.

 In her free time, Bridget enjoys exploring state parks and hiking trails in the greater Washington D.C. region and trying new recipes.